Tarek-Ehab/Tarek-Ehab/README.md

 ###

-<p align="left">✨ Squashing bugs since 2023  <br>📚 Currently mastering DevOps tools and workflows  <br>🎯 Aspiring to be a SRE <br>🎲 Fun fact: I find inspiration in nature and often draw parallels to tech!</p>
+<p align="left">✨ Creating bugs since 2023  <br>📚 Currently mastering DevOps tools and workflows  <br>🎯 Aspiring to be a SRE <br>🎲 Fun fact: I find inspiration in nature and often draw parallels to tech!</p>

 ###